Lramseyer/vaporview/GETTING_STARTED.md

 ## (Optional) Build FSDB addon

-To read FSDB, you will need to compile FSDB addon node module
+To read FSDB, you will need to compile FSDB addon node module.
+This does not require you to rebuild Vaporview.

 ### Specify FSDB reader path

-Modify `binding.pyg` to your path:
+Modify `binding.gyp` to your path:

 ```
 {